toukashishigaya/CI-ROM-Builder/README.md

 #Ci-Builder

-memedo is bek, now with proper hals
+memedo is bek, now with proper hals, fak i forgor the remote changes again